realadammatthew/humbleberger/src/copy/this-history-of-everything.md

 ### Humbleberger Ministries

 When we talk about "The History of Everything," there are many ways to look at it.
 Today, I want to humbly share with you one such perspective that I personally find deeply fascinating and spiritually profound.
-This view comes from a **Jewish-Christian Young Earth Creationist, Pre-Tribulation, Pre-Millennial** framework.
+This view comes from a **Messianic Jewish Young Earth Creationist, Pre-Tribulation, Pre-Millennial** framework.
 I emphasize that this is just one of many interpretative frameworks, and I encourage each of you to pray, meditate, and study the Scriptures to form your own convictions as the Spirit leads.

 ## Creation & Fall (\~4004 BC)

-According to a Young Earth Creationist reading of Genesis, God created the heavens and the earth in six literal days.
+According to a Young Earth Creationist reading of Genesis, G-d created the heavens and the earth in six literal days.
 Adam and Eve, the first humans, fell into sin, introducing death and suffering into a once-perfect creation.

 ## The Flood (\~2348 BC)

-In response to the corruption of mankind, God judged the earth with a global flood.
-Noah and his family were preserved in the ark, representing God’s mercy and faithfulness even in judgment.
+In response to the corruption of mankind, G-d judged the earth with a global flood.
+Noah and his family were preserved in the ark, representing G-d’s mercy and faithfulness even in judgment.

 ## The Patriarchs and the Nation of Israel (\~2000 BC)

-God called Abraham, establishing a covenant promising land, descendants, and blessing to all nations.
+G-d called Abraham, establishing a covenant promising land, descendants, and blessing to all nations.
 This covenant would ultimately point to the Messiah, Yeshua of Nazareth.

 ## The Exodus and the Kingdom (\~1446 BC to \~1000 BC)

-God delivered Israel from Egypt, gave the Law at Sinai, and later established the Davidic Kingdom.
-God's promise to David of an eternal throne foreshadowed the coming of the Messiah.
+G-d delivered Israel from Egypt, gave the Law at Sinai, and later established the Davidic Kingdom.
+G-d's promise to David of an eternal throne foreshadowed the coming of the Messiah.

 ## Exile, Return, and Second Temple (586 BC to 516 BC)